-Past the view point atop of the stairs and the cafe, Marjan Park offers the greatest walking and biking loop.
+Past the view point atop of the stairs and the cafe – Marjan Park offers the greatest walking and biking loop.
 We chose to walk and it took us roughly two hours to explore the whole area.
-Don’t get discouraged by the duration as it usually takes an hour and a half or less.
-We made multiple stops to take photos and pat some cats :).
+Don’t get discouraged by the duration as it usually takes an hour and a half or less, you will be rewarded with breathtaking views of the sea and the lush landscape.
+We also made multiple stops to take photos and pat some cats :).
 If you choose to walk, it does begin as a steep incline but the track gets flatter and easier.
-You will discover the most amazing churches that have been around for hundreds of years.
+You will also discover the most amazing churches that have been around for hundreds of years.
 Marjan Park also has the best views of the Adriatic Sea.

 I would recommend you do this walk towards the evening as this is when you will discover the most amazing sunset views.
 You are also less likely to get exhausted from heat during this time of day.
-There are many locals out and about as well who utilize this as a recreational park.
-Many locals also seem to walk their dogs in this area.
+There are many locals out and about as well who utilize this as a recreational park and a place to walk their dogs.
 You will find the first Church right after the first slope, and the other few churches are located further up the track, roughly a half hour walk.

 VISIT THE DIOCLETIAN PALACE

 One of the most popular things to do in Split is to visit the Diocletian’s Palace.
 The Diocletian’s Palace is an ancient palace built for the Roman Emperor Diocletian at the turn of the fourth century AD.
 Today, the remains of this palace makes up about half of the old town of Split.
 Despite this being called a palace, it was more of a retirement villa for the retired Emperor who is said to have settled here in 305.